Story of Ted Weisgal and Leisure Learning Unlimited

 Of all the people I have encountered over the years in my business

-journeys, Alex is easily the most charismatic guy I have ever met.
+journeys, Nicholas is easily the most charismatic guy I have ever met.
 He was a modern day snake oil salesman.
-Alex was

 30, tall, blonde, preppy, and very good-looking.

-I thought of him as Alexander the Great, the Wonder Boy.
+I thought of him as Nicholas the Golden Boy.
 He was always full of good cheer, good bull-shit,

 and good charm.